python-course-ws-2023/python_course_gr_D/README.md

 ## About The Project

+This project was made by TU Dortmund University students Emona Bakalova, Mariia Hrechyn, Alican Ohkay for the final project of the Introduction to Python course.
 Understanding customer preferences and identifying sales trends are crucial components of success in the fast-paced retail industry.
 This project introduces a robust framework for the analysis of retail data, featuring classes such as `Customer` and `Retail`.
 These classes facilitate the examination of purchase histories, the evaluation of product performance, and the identification of significant sales trends.

 - The `Customer` class delves into individual customer behaviors, revealing insights into purchase patterns, frequencies, and preferences.
 - The `Retail` class offers a comprehensive overview of sales data, encompassing product performance, seasonal trends, and overall sales effectiveness.